neondatabase/website/content/docs/ai/ai-scale-with-neon.md

 Since vector similarity search is a read-only workload, you can leverage read replicas to offload reads from your read-write compute instance to a dedicated compute when deploying AI applications.
 After you create a read replica, you can simply swap out your current Neon connecting string for the read replica connection string, which makes deploying a read replica for your AI application very simple.

-Neon's read replicas support the same compute sizes outlined above and also support autoscaling.
+Neon's read replicas support the same compute sizes outlined above.
+Read replicas also support autoscaling.

 To learn more about the Neon read replicas, see [read replicas](/docs/introduction/read-replicas) and refer to our [Working with Neon read replicas](/docs/guides/read-replica-guide) guide.